Closed

 To be eligible for the Tax Assistance and Rebates program, you must:

-Must own eligible property in Kingston.
+The applicant must own a protected heritage property in Kingston.

 What expenses are eligible under Tax Assistance and Rebates?